luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 std::uint64_t &correction_factor() noexcept;
 ```

-: Returns a reference to the correction factor.
+Usage: Returns a reference to the correction factor.
 This is only needed when using the BGV encryption scheme.
 The user should have little or no reason to ever change the correction factor by hand.

 <br>